 Despite what most of Pinterest will tell you, if you want to try out hiking, you don’t need to buy much of anything.
 Honestly, if you’re on a well-maintained trail and go on a day with mild temperatures, you probably already have everything you’ll need.

-Quick vocabulary aside: “day hiking” is what the outdoor industry refers to what you and I just think of as hiking, going for a walk, or wandering around for a few hours.
-This post is for day hiking, not a full-on backpacking trip (you’re on the wrong website if that’s what you’re in search of).
+Quick vocabulary note: “day hiking” is what the outdoor industry refers to what you and I just think of as hiking, going for a walk, or wandering around for a few hours.
+This post is for day hiking, not a full-on backpacking trip (you’re on the wrong website altogether if that’s what you’re in search of).

 Ok, let’s get into it.

 Throw on an old t-shirt.
 Seriously, you’ll be fine.

 Moisture-wicking fabric is really only important on either end of the weather spectrum.
 You want something wicking your sweat and keeping you as dry as possible if it’s a little chilly to make sure you stay warm, particularly if the sun starts going down.
 Same goes for hot weather – it’s not as bad to be sweating your booty off if your shirt is helping you stay dry so your sweating is more effective.
 But, not the end of the world to just wear a regular t-shirt.

 If you want to get something made of technical fabric on a budget, then hit up Target.
 Everything from Target is cheap, comfy, and cute.
 They have the basics as well as ~trendier~ tops, so it’s impossible to find something you won’t like.

 My fellow females, you will want to wear a sports bra.
 You will sweat.
 And you will curse yourself for wearing a bra with an underwire.
 Target’s sports bras are awesome, plus come in a million fun colors and styles.